William Osborne McDowell: Sons of the American Revolution

 He also became interested in patriotic organizations following the celebration of the United States Centennial in Philadelphia and New York.
-He founded the Sons of the American Revolution, the Daughters of the American Revolution, and the Order of the American Eagle.
+He founded the Sons of the American Revolution, assisted in the founding of the Daughters of the American Revolution, and founded the Order of the American Eagle.
 He became associated with the National Council of Patriotic Organizations and a trustee of its Library Americana, led by Henry Baldwin (1832-1905), another industrialist.

 McDowell had founded the New Jersey Society of the Sons of the Revolution (SR) in 1889, but he resented the New York Society's insistence at the time that other state societies be "auxiliaries" to the New York Society.
 In addition, the New York Society intended the SR to be an elite social organization.
 McDowell wanted the heritage organization to become a mass movement with broad and generous membership requirements, to recognize descendants of patriots who had a variety of roles in supporting the Revolution - not necessarily in military service.

 Unwilling to accept the limits imposed by the New York Society, McDowell organized 19 state societies of the SR in early 1889.
 When the New York Society refused to rescind its policy that societies in other states be auxiliaries of the New York Society, McDowell called a convention of the other state societies at Fraunces Tavern in New York City.
 At this convention, he founded the Sons of the American Revolution on April 30, 1889, to represent his vision of a broader based society.
 McDowell was elected president of the new organization the same day.
 Although efforts were made the reconcile the two organizations, they ultimately were unable to accommodate each other's demands.

 In April 1891 McDowell became a member of the District of Columbia Society of the SAR but was dropped from membership in 1898.
 He was assigned national membership number 2013 and District Society membership number 213.
 He was retroactively assigned national membership number 1 and New Jersey Society membership number 1 at a later date.
 (This is evidenced by the fact that his New Jersey Society application references his District of Columbia Society application.)

 McDowell was active in other heritage and patriotic activities: he raised money to complete the Statue of Liberty’s pedestal, and lobbied for the establishment of a national university in Washington, D.C.
 He initiated the Columbian Liberty Bell project, which sent a replica of the Liberty Bell on tour throughout the U.S.

 McDowell was a companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States by right of inheritance from his father, Brevet Colonel Augustus William McDowell, who had served as a surgeon in the Union Army.